Director of Federal Policy

-Lowell Ungar supports effective federal energy efficiency policies.
-He promotes administrative actions under existing authorities, develops legislative proposals, and analyzes existing and proposed policies and programs.
+Lowell Ungar leads the federal policy program at ACEEE.
+He develops legislative proposals, builds stakeholder and policymaker support for them, promotes administrative actions under existing authorities, and analyzes existing and proposed policies and programs.
+He has worked on policies in all economic sectors and often leads cross-cutting research on potential policy impacts.
 He joined ACEEE in 2013.

-Prior to joining ACEEE, Lowell was director of policy at the Alliance to Save Energy, working primarily to develop and build stakeholder and policymaker support for federal energy efficiency legislation.
-He played a key role in enacting legislation on building energy codes, appliance efficiency standards, tax incentives, Department of Energy programs and funding, federal energy management, and other areas.
+Prior to joining ACEEE, Lowell was director of policy at the Alliance to Save Energy.
+He played a key role in enacting legislation on building energy codes, appliance efficiency standards, tax incentives, funding, federal energy management, and other areas.
 He also co-wrote reports mostly on buildings and utility policy issues.
 Before working at the Alliance he was a legislative aide in both the U.S. Senate and the House of Representatives.

 Lowell earned a PhD in physical chemistry from the University of Chicago and a BS in chemistry with distinction and with honors in humanities from Stanford University.